missionpinball/mpf-docs/docs/events/balldevice_ball_device_broken.md

 --8<-- "event.md"

-The ball device called "name" is broken and will no longer operate.
+The ball device called (name) is broken and will no longer operate.

 *This event does not have any keyword arguments*